-The Culinary Arts Diploma Program offers students the opportunity to acquire the skills and knowledge needed to obtain an entry-level position in the field.
-Students will gain hands-on knowledge of sauces, meats, and baked products.
+The Culinary Arts Diploma Program offers college students the opportunity to acquire the training, skills and knowledge needed to obtain an entry-level position in the field.
+Florida Technical College students will gain hands-on knowledge of sauces, meats, and baked products.
 In addition, they will learn about kitchen safety and sanitation techniques to ensure food safety.
 Finally, they will cover management and supervision in the food service industry.

 If you have a passion and respect for food and an eye for business, FTC’s Culinary Arts Diploma Program is for you.

 Our diploma program in Culinary Arts will provide you with the necessary knowledge to work, manage, and cook in any modern kitchen.
 In addition, Florida Technical College’s proximity to the highly touristic area of Orlando/Kissimmee and South Florida allows for many opportunities to work in hotels, resorts, timeshares, restaurants, theme parks, cruises or even to open your own restaurant.
-This 15-month program is mostly hands-on, with classes beginning every month.
+This 12-month culinary arts training program is mostly hands-on, with classes beginning every month.

 - Banquet Cook